cultural-impact-of-warfare

 Major Campaigns Featuring Saxon Fighters

 Saxon warriors left their mark on several of the most consequential military campaigns of the early and high Middle Ages.
-Below are three prominent examples.
+Below are four prominent examples, expanded to highlight the specific contributions of Saxon fighters.

 The Battle of Brunanburh (937)